From the editor:

 All financial markets panicked.
 In the chaos, securitization fell 44 percent in one year.
 With the fall vanished $1 trillion a year in loans for cars, commercial real estate, credit cards, large and small businesses, many other consumer and business needs and, of course, for mortgages.

-The repurchase market, then, was a key transmission mechanism, an amplifier, that carried the shock wave from a small part of the housing market through the canyons of Wall Street to all corners of the economy and to the American taxpayer.
+The repurchase market, then, triggered a shock wave, and it was a key transmission mechanism, an amplifier, that carried the shock wave from a small part of the housing market through the canyons of Wall Street to all corners of the economy and to the American taxpayer.

 The 2008 financial crisis was not caused by homeowners who borrowed too much money.
 It was caused by big financial institutions that borrowed too much money, much of it on the repurchase market.